 Now is the time to get creative or check out Pinterest and the web for inspiring ideas.
-Is that broken flower pot ready for the skip or is part of a new mosaic.
-Are those jeans completely useless or can they be fashioned into a stylish handbag?
-Don’t get wasteful, get creative.
+Is that broken flower pot ready for the skip, or is it part of a new mosaic?
+Are those jeans completely useless, or can they be fashioned into a stylish handbag?
+Don’t get wasteful; get creative.

 Reuse doesn’t just mean finding a new purpose for an old item either.
 Think of it this way; are there items in your house that are disposable?
 If the answer is yes, could you swap them out for a reusable alternative?

-Swapping in this way can look expensive however in the long term it will save you lots of money.
-Look for swaps such as using washable cloths instead of napkins or disposable tissues.
+Swapping in this way can look expensive; however, it will save you lots of money in the long term.
+Look for swaps, such as using washable cloths instead of napkins or disposable tissues.
 There are many such swaps that can be made.

-Anything that goes to the recycling center has to be sorted, clean and free of non-recyclable products.
-If this is done well then the center will operate efficiently and you will have contributed greatly to the zero-waste goal.
+Anything that goes to the recycling center has to be sorted, clean, and free of non-recyclable products.
+If this is done well, the center will operate efficiently, and you will have contributed greatly to the zero-waste goal.

 That being said, think of recycling as a last resort.
 Have you refused, reduced, or reused first?
 Question your next purchases and make them plastic-free and of recyclable material.

-Once you have done all the above then anything you have leftover should go onto the compost to rot.
-Some areas have programs where they will collect organic waste so it would be wise to check.
+Once you have done all the above, anything you have leftover should go onto the compost to rot.
+Some areas have programs where they will collect organic waste, so it would be wise to check.